SteveEisner/tubes/assembly/README.md

 The tubes are "meteor lights" like [these ones](https://www.aliexpress.com/item/32678345729.html) but use the frosted plastic like [these ones](https://www.aliexpress.com/item/32977080489.html ) (note that this link is 12V LEDs, don't get those!).
 Ray Wu's store is universally trusted by LED artists and they do custom orders - they made me some **frosted 2m 5V 30/m SK6812s**.
 The great thing about these lights is that they're double-sided, for much better 360-degree view of the lights.
 Each "LED" in the strip is actually a front-and-back pair.

-If you want to change the LEDs, for instance to use a different chipset or more LEDS per meter, it'll mostly scales to any size, but you'll need to make small updates the source.
+If you want to change the LEDs, for instance to use a different chipset or more LEDS per meter, it'll mostly scale to any size, but you'll need to make small updates the source.
 You also risk increasing the power consumption.

 The code is written for a [Teensy LC](https://www.pjrc.com/teensy/teensyLC.html) microprocessor.
 It's a cheap, powerful CPU with some nice features for LED applications.
 You'll need the [Arduino](https://www.arduino.cc/) development environment to flash the code, and I recommend [VSCode](https://code.visualstudio.com/) + [PlatformIO](https://platformio.org/) for editing.